Individual Therapy FAQ

 • Most individual sessions are 50 minutes.
 Longer sessions are available on a case by case bases and as scheduling allows, for an increased rate.

 Some exceptions cans be made for bi-weekly or more sporadic sessions, however they are approved on a case-by-case basis.
 Less frequent sessions can be an option (again on a case-by-case basis) after a consistent number of weekly sessions.
-Currently there is extremely limited availability for non-weekly options.

 • No. In an effort to avoid a multitude of questionable ethical practices and insurance requirements (immediate diagnosis, for example) I do not accept insurance.